rohammosalli/Kafka-Zookeeper-TLS-on-Kubernetes/README.md

 ###### Secret CA (self-generated Certificate Authority key and certificate)

 I used this domain kafka-0.kafka-headless.default.svc.roham.pinsvc.net for generating certificate thus URL accessible inside the cluster

+### NOTE about tls.sh

+This file included some password best way for you is define some variabe in CI/CD platform and pass the value to it or just useing hashicorp vault.

 ```bash
 chmod +x tls.sh